maurock/Dynamic3DGaussians/README.md

 ## Extract data using COLMAP
 Coming soon.

-## RefNeRF
+## Shiny Blender
-The RefNeRF dataset provided in the official implementation needs to be adapted to be processed by this repository.
+The Shiny Blender dataset provided in the [official implementation]9(https://dorverbin.github.io/refnerf/) needs to be adapted to be processed by this repository.
 You can either download the adapted dataset or manually adapt it yourself by following the following instructions.
+We recommend downloading the data we provide as the depth images provided in the official repository are quantised.

 ### Download data (Recommended)
-You can download the RefNeRF dataset adapted for 3D Gaussian Splatting and local depths by running:
+You can download the Shiny Blender dataset adapted for 3D Gaussian Splatting and local depths by running:
 ```
 bash download_data.sh [TODO]
 ```